santiberna/santiberna.github.io/content/projects/blightspire.md

 We needed scripting language for making gameplay code, since it would allow for **easier iteration times by avoiding recompilations of the engine**.
 For that I chose a lesser know scripting language called [Wren](https://github.com/wren-lang/wren).

 I chose it because:
-- It has syntax similar to C, reducing the barrier of entry for the other programmers.
+- It has syntax similar to C, reducing the barrier of entry for my colleagues that all know C++.
 - Relatively fast, on par with Lua.
 - Good documentation